Written by Amy Andrews

 Allegro also holds a variety of fundraisers each year.
 Their annual Golf Invitational will be held at Cedarwood Country Club on September 28th and their next gala Ambassador Ball will be held on January 9, 2021.

-For more information on Allegro, their programming and special events, visit the Allegro Foundation web site or call (704) 412-5229 to speak with an Allegro representative.DID YOU KNOW: Allegro Foundation is in the running to win $5K this month thanks to Amy and Brian France Foundation who have partnered with SHARE Charlotte for this year’s Spotlight Series and YOU can help when you VOTE NOW!
+For more information on Allegro, their programming and special events, visit the Allegro Foundation web site or call (704) 412-5229 to speak with an Allegro representative.DID YOU KNOW: Allegro Foundation is in the running to win $5K this month thanks to the Amy and Brian France Foundation who have partnered with SHARE Charlotte for this year’s Spotlight Series and YOU can help when you VOTE NOW!
 You can also check out the other organizations eligible to win this month’s prize, here!